 There are two Hilton Hotels in Abu Dhabi so make sure you are booking the correct one.
-This review is for the Hilton Abu Dhabi located in the Cornish.
+This review is for the Hilton Abu Dhabi located on Corniche Road.
 The other Hilton is the Hilton Capital Grand in the Commercial District (near the Sheikh Zayed Grand Mosque).
 The Hilton Capital Grand is newer (and nicer) but I think the Hilton Abu Dhabi is located in a better location.

 But before I continue, I should warn you.
-Now is not the right time to book a stay at the Hilton Abu Dhabi as the hotel is currently under renovation.
+At the time this review was written in 2016 the hotel was under renovation.
 This hotel was a great stay but the construction noise was too much to handle.
 I stayed here for three days.
 Two of those days, I was woken up at 6:30 AM and one night I was woken up at 12:30 AM (yes AM, not PM) from the loud hammering above.
 It was kind of ridiculous.
 Once they are done with the renovation, I think this hotel will be a much better property to stay at.

 The Hilton Abu Dhabi is located in the Cornish area, approximately 30 mins from Abu Dhabi International Airport.
 Other hotels in this area include the St. Regis, Emirates Palace and a Grand Hyatt.
 This area is great if you want to relax by the beach, visit the Heritage Village or have tea at the Emirates Palace (without actually staying there).
 The Sheikh Zayed Grand Mosque is approximately 15 minutes away by car and a taxi ride there costs about 20 AED.
 The hotel does provide a shuttle to/from the Sheikh Zayed Grand Mosque for the same price and offers a complimentary shuttle to the nearby Marina Mall throughout the day.